 Chickens love to be outdoors, doing what chickens love to do, scratching and looking for food in a pasture environment.
 The way nature intended.
-We currently source our baby chicks from a local hatchery as day-olds.
-We raise two breeds of birds; the Sasso, which is a pasture breed, and the Ross, which is the more conventional white bird that most people are used too.
-We keep the chicks safe and secure in the spacious brooding area of our naturally ventilated barn.
+We currently source our baby chicks from a regional hatchery as day-olds.
+We raise the Cornish Cross or White Ross, which is the more conventional white bird that most people are used too.
+We keep the chicks safe and secure in the spacious brooding area of our naturally ventilated brooder.
 At 3-4 weeks of age, and depending on the weather, they are placed onto lush green pasture in our portable chicken tractors.
 They are moved daily onto fresh grass.
-Because chickens, unlike sheep or cattle, cannot live on grass alone, they are provided free access to a Non GMO soy free feed.
+Because chickens, unlike sheep or cattle, cannot live on grass alone, they are provided free access to locally sourced organic feed.
 This is to supplement the approximately 20% of their diet that they receive from being on pasture.
 They have free access to water at all times.

 We love raising turkeys.
 Their curiosity, social behaviours and unique vocalisations, (Yes, We Talk Turkey) make them an interesting animal to raise.
-Our turkey chicks come from the same hatchery as our chickens.
-We raise two breeds of turkey; the traditional “white birds” which are Nicholas as well as the more historical Orlop Bronze.
+We raise the more historical Orlop Bronze, as they are better suited for pasture raising.
 Turkeys require a little more attention than chickens before they go out on pasture.
-We keep them in our warm but well ventilated barn for the first 5-7 weeks of their lives.
-We then move them out to the pasture, where they have a large electric fenced in area that keeps them safe and allows them to roam, and exercise their curiosity.
-We move the fence on a regular basis to ensure the turkeys always have access to fresh grass and insects.
-They have a shelter complete with fresh water and Non-GMO grain.
+We keep them in our warm, but well ventilated brooder for the first 5-6 weeks of their lives.
+We then move them out to the pasture, where they are in Turkey tractors that keep them safe, but allows them to graze grass and exercise their curiosity.
+We move them on a regular basis to ensure the turkeys always have access to fresh grass and insects.
+They are provided with fresh water and locally sourced organic feed.
 The great thing is turkeys is that they can receive up to about 40% of their diet from pasture.

 Ready to find out more?